 Based on that knowledge, your website needs to be built extremely light and fast on mobile.

-On the mobile views, wherever possible place background images with a flat colour, plus it’s worth testing removing images & entire sections or reducing the amount of elements and sections on the page.
+On the mobile views, wherever possible place background images with a flat color, plus it’s worth testing removing images & entire sections or reducing the number of elements and sections on the page.

 Revise some sections so they do not take up as much vertical space to fit on one mobile screen view.
 The goal is to have it load fast AND convert, so it can be a balancing act of what to simplify.

-For forms on mobile, we recommend reducing the amount of fields to 2 or 3 max on each screen.
-If more are needed we recommend making it a multi-step form. and show the other fields on the next step.
+For forms on mobile, we recommend reducing the number of fields to 2 or 3 max on each screen.
+If more is needed we recommend making it a multi-step form. and show the other fields on the next step.

 Here are a few more tips for mobile…

 > ‘Click to Call’ CTAs work very well.

 > ‘Text Us ‘ is an amazing underused CTA.

 > Dark backgrounds are not ideal on mobile.
 It’s hard to read white fonts outdoors.